bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/insights.md

 ---
 title: "The Four Insights"
-description: "An overview of all four insights: connection, empathy, purpose, vision."
+description: "An overview of all four insights: connection, empathy, purpose, and vision."
 categories: ["lore", "for-sof"]
 tags: ["insights", "connection", "empathy", "purpose", "vision", "youtopia",
        "for sof", "archangels", "omens"]